 Here’s my list of the best places to stop on the Tarkine Drive.
 It includes viewpoints, short walks, longer hikes and other places of interest.
 You don’t have to stop everywhere to experience the Tarkine – just pick the ones that appeal to you.

 From Marrawah take Green Point Road, then Beach Road towards the coast to reach Green Point Beach.
 There’s a small campground here, popular with experienced surfers who make the trek out to the West Coast to brave the huge swells.

 West Point Reserve

 Take the gravel side road out to West Point Reserve to visit Tasmania’s westernmost point.
-Known as nunga in the local aboriginal language, the area boasts tons of aboriginal cultural sites.
+Known as nunga in the local Indigenous language, the area boasts tons of Indigenous cultural sites.
 The easiest ones to find are the massive shell middens.

 Arthur River Coastal Walk

 If you are up for a longer walk, you can follow the coast north from the river along a set of beaches and walking tracks to Church Rocks.

 Park your car at the lot next to the inland side of the bridge, then head down to the beach.
 Follow the beach around the corner, using inland tracks to bypass rocky headlands.
 Be sure to go at lower tides if you don’t want to get a shoe full of water and sand.
 (Ask me how I know….)